Shane MacGowan - Threescore

 The cover picture for the book was Andrew's first portrait of Shane, shot in a Liverpool hotel room after an evening of drinking that ended with the whole band, the crew, publicist and journalists all passed out on the floor of the bar.
 Shane was in fine form the next day - this image is one of several great pictures from that shoot.

-The book provides an intimate view on 40 years of music, mayhem and magic, capturing the diverse aspects of MacGowan's character in many different situations.
+An intimate view on 40 years of music, mayhem and magic, capturing the diverse aspects of MacGowan's character in many different situations.

 The book includes the best quotes from and about Shane, and lyrics from each of the songs picked for the birthday concert at the National Concert Hall Dublin.